watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

 Ionescu, V., 2023, March.
 A simple one-dimensional model for analysis of a bipolar membrane used in electrodialysis desalination.
 In Advanced Topics in Optoelectronics, Microelectronics, and Nanotechnologies XI (Vol. 12493, pp. 520-529).
 SPIE.

 Mareev, S.A., Evdochenko, E., Wessling, M., Kozaderova, O.A., Niftaliev, S.I., Pismenskaya, N.D. and Nikonenko, V.V., 2020.
 A comprehensive mathematical model of water splitting in bipolar membranes: Impact of the spatial distribution of fixed charges and catalyst at bipolar junction.
 Journal of Membrane Science, 603, p.118010.

+Melnikov, S., 2022.
+Ion Transport and Process of Water Dissociation in Electromembrane System with Bipolar Membrane: Modelling of Symmetrical Case.
+Membranes, 13(1), p.47.

 Spiegler, K. S. (1971).
 Polarization at ion exchange membrane-solution interfaces.
 Desalination, 9(4), 367-385.